 Remember to breath in and out for about five minutes to circulate oxygen to your muscles and hips.
 In addition, you will bring uniformity to your chest.

 You should be in a comfortable seated position for this exercise.
 Note your breathing as you sit with your eyes closed.
 Where’s the tension in your body coming from?
-You feel it?
+Do you feel it?

 Now, notice where you feel most open.
 More so, you want to know what your body feels like as a whole.
 This is called a body scan.
 This practice is very important to yoga for the bedroom as it allows you to get in touch with your body.